-AXP launches our new Summer AXP Capsule Collection dedicated in memory to art critic/art historian Barbara Rose which is part of our ongoing AXP Capsule Collection Series.
+AXP launches our AXP Capsule Collection dedicated in memory to art critic/art historian Barbara Rose which is part of our ongoing AXP Capsule Collection Series.
 Our 2021 Global Curator Choice initiative by special invitation selected eight contemporary artists who were close personal friends of Ms. Barbara Rose during her career and lifetime.

 Rachel Vancelette founder of AXP invited select contemporary artists Rosella Vasta (Italy), Carolyn Marks Blackwood (USA) Arturo Casanova (Italy), Don Kimes (USA) Juan Garaizabal (Spain) Nino Longobardi (Italy) Paul Manes (USA) and Bruno Ceccobelli (Italy).

 The international selection of contemporary artists were each close personal artist friends of Ms. Rose.
 The art critic and art historian, well known for her continued support and close friendship with many known contemporary artists throughout the decades, continued to correspond, travel and make multiple art studio visits with all of these select contemporary artists.
 This AXP Capsule Collection is a rare insider view and specifically curated to help present an important personal tribute for Ms. Rose from the voices of artists themselves.

 Each unique Collector Edition is set in dedication to help support the Barbara Rose Film Archive and presents selected artwork that will continue to help shine a light on her important legacy and lifetime of dedicated work in the contemporary arts.

 ~Celebrating the life and legacy of Barbara Rose~